vishal-tiwari/Twitter-Sentiment-Analysis-For-Birthday-Celebrities/README.md

   •	BeautifulSoup : Beautiful Soup provides a few simple methods and Pythonic idioms for navigating, searching, and modifying a parse tree     using Python parsers like lxml and html5lib.
 It automatically converts incoming documents to Unicode and outgoing documents to UTF-8.
 Here's the documentation.

-  •	Selenium : The webdriver kit emulates a web-browser (I chose FireFox) and executes the JS scripts to load the dynamic content.
+  •	Selenium : The webdriver kit emulates a web-browser (I chose Chrome) and executes the JS scripts to load the dynamic content.

 ## Important

-  You can get your key and token from given link: https://apps.twitter.com after registring your app.
+  You can get your key and token from given link: https://apps.twitter.com after registring your app and webdriver from link: https://sites.google.com/a/chromium.org/chromedriver/downloads